codersharif/react-next/README.md

 JSX requires tags to be explicitly closed: self-closing tags like `<img> must become <img />`, and wrapping tags like `<li>oranges must be written as <li>oranges</li>`.

 # camelCase all most of the things!

+# Example: Reference a JavaScript variable inside JSX with curly braces